fastapi/fastapi/docs/tutorial/request-files.md

 You will receive, as declared, a `list` of `bytes` or `UploadFile`s.

 !!! note
     Notice that, as of 2019-04-14, Swagger UI doesn't support multiple file uploads in the same form field.
-For more information, check <a href="https://github.com/swagger-api/swagger-ui/issues/4276" target="_blank">#4276</a> and <a href="https://github.com/swagger-api/swagger-ui/issues/3641" target="_blank">#3641</a>.
+For more information, check <a href="https://github.com/swagger-api/swagger-ui/issues/4276" target="_blank">#4276</a> and <a href="https://github.com/swagger-api/swagger-ui/issues/3641" class="external-link" target="_blank">#3641</a>.

     Nevertheless, **FastAPI** is already compatible with it, using the standard OpenAPI.